Auberge St Pierre

 Breakfast room with complimentary daily breakfast

-Cozy library with fireplace
+Cosy library with fireplace

-Set just 5 minutes walk away from the waterfront or cobbled streets of Old Town Quebec, this delightful Auberge offers a cozy home from home experience, perfect for a couple or family exploring this beautiful historic city.
+Set just 5 minutes walk away from the waterfront or cobbled streets of Old Town Quebec, this delightful Auberge offers a cosy home from home experience, perfect for a couple or family exploring this beautiful historic city.

-Traditional feeling with simple styled accommodations, guests will feel right at home in the cozy library and enjoy gourmet breakfasts in the sweet little breakfast room.
+Traditional feeling with simple styled accommodations, guests will feel right at home in the cosy library and enjoy gourmet breakfasts in the sweet little breakfast room.
 Although the hotel doesn’t offer any other meal service, there are some superb restaurants within a very easy stroll of the hotel.
 Alternatively the Hotel 71 right next door has the superb Il Matto Restaurant for delicious Italian comfort food.

 41 rooms and suites offer stone and brick feature walls, down comforters, bathrobes, hair dryer and whirlpool bath.
 Wireless internet

 Children are welcome but there are no facilities.
 Babysitting may be available on request

 Breakfast room, library with fireplace, complimentary WiFi

 In room massage service by appointment, valet service, laundry service